hrushikeshrv/guimath/docs/contributing.md

 ## Submitting a Patch
 Once you have finished working on your patch and verified that your issue has been fixed, push your changes and create a pull request!

-The MJXGUI bundle is created by combining the constituent source files - `cursor.js`, `expression-backend.js`, and `ui.js` into `mjxgui.js`.
+The GuiMath bundle is created by combining the constituent source files - `cursor.js`, `expression-backend.js`, and `ui.js` into `guimath.js`.
 This process is automated using Grunt, and a Gruntfile has been configured in the repository root.

 However, you **do not** need to generate and push these files to your patch.
 Only modify and push changes to the relevant source files.